marek-saji/git-hooks/README.md

    of `-v` parameter(s) passed to git-commit.

-### pre-push test
+### pre-push npm-test

-This hook detects if [jest] is being used for testing and if so, it calls it with [`--findRelatedTests`] with list of files modified in the push.
-This option enables you to add list of files to that list, e.g.
+This hook detects if [jest] is being used for testing and if so, only runs tests that are related to modified files, but that heuristic is not perfect.
+This option enables you to additionally always run selected tests, e.g.

     git config hooks.pre-push.test.forcedFiles tests/storybook.test.js